percona/percona-postgresql-operator/source/gke.rst

       $ kubectl apply -f deploy/operator.yaml

 #.
-After the operator is started Percona distribution for PostgreSQL
+After the operator is started Percona Distribution for PostgreSQL
    can be created at any time with the following commands:

    .. code:: bash

-      $ kubectl apply -f deploy/pguser-secret.yaml
       $ kubectl apply -f deploy/cr.yaml

    Creation process will take some time.
 The process is over when the Operator